maksuturva/woocommerce_payment_module/readme.md

 [https://www.sveapayments.fi](https://www.sveapayments.fi/)

 ## Changelog

+### 2.3.2 - 2022-11-29
+* New, if only one payment method is in the group, select automatically the only one

 ### 2.3.1 - 2022-11-27
 * New, payment method group titles on the checkout page are customizable on the admin page